 For all elements, SVG uses a coordinate system or grid system similar to the one used by canvas (and by a whole lot of other computer drawing routines).
-That is, the top left corner of the document is considered to be the point (0,0).
+That is, the top left corner of the document is considered to be the point (0,0), or point of origin.
 Positions are then measured in pixels from the top left corner, with the positive x direction being to the right, and the positive y direction being to the bottom.
-Note, that this is the opposite of the way you're taught to graph as a kid.
-However, this is the same way elements in HTML are positioned.

 <rect x="0" y="0" width="100" height="100" />

-defines a rectangle from the upper left corner, that spans from there 100px to the right and to the bottom.
+defines a rectangle from the upper left corner that spans 100px to the right and 100px to the bottom.

 What are "pixels"?

-In the most basic case one pixel in an SVG document maps to one pixel on the output device (a.k.a. the screen).
-But SVG wouldn't have the "Scalable" in its name, if there weren't several possibilities to change this behaviour.
-Much like absolute and relative font sizes in CSS SVG defines absolute units (ones with a dimensional identifier like "pt" or "cm") and so-called user units, that lack that identifier and are plain numbers.
+In the most basic case, one pixel in an SVG document maps to one pixel on the output device (i.e., the screen).
+But SVG wouldn't have the "Scalable" in its name if there weren't several possibilities to change this behavior.
+Much like absolute and relative font sizes in CSS, SVG defines absolute units (ones with a dimensional identifier like "pt" or "cm") and so-called user units, which lack that identifier and are plain numbers.

 Without further specification, one user unit equals one screen unit.
-To explicitly change this behaviour, there are several possibilities in SVG.
+To explicitly change this behavior, there are several possibilities in SVG.
 We start with the

 svg root element: